 “Isn’t it all about revendications, fucking the system and love?”

 You started out as a singer and a guitar player.
 Why did you decide to switch to bass?

 It wasn’t a proper decision!
-By the time, I was living with a classical guitar teacher, and one day a friend of her left her bass in our flat for a few weeks.
+At the time, I was living with a classical guitar teacher, and one day a friend of hers left her bass in our flat for a few weeks.
 I tried it and never left it since 2011.

-Can you remember what initially attracted you in the bass?
+Can you remember what initially attracted you to the bass?
 Was it the instrument?
 Or bass players?
 Or certain records?

 I really liked and still like the ‘touch’.
 The feeling of touching the strings and feeling the low notes in my body!
 So it was more the instrument at first.
 And then, I started to listen to jazz and became a fan of John Zorn, Masada, Medeski Martin and Wood and Thelonious Monk.
 Discovered the great Trevor Dunn, even if he was not what initially attracted me.

 Why did you decide to study jazz?
 To take it on a more “serious” level?